andrewbrg/deb-dev-machine/README.md

 This script can be run via the terminal and will get a fresh debian installation up and running with most (if not all) of the dev tools you would require.

-Tested on Debian 9 stretch installations as well as the ChromeOS linux Debian containers.
+Tested on Debian 9 stretch installations as well as the ChromeOS linux Debian containers. **Total installation size including the OS itself is ~7GB**

 You can expect the following to be automatically installed and readily accessable:

-**Total installation size including the OS itself is approx. 7GB**

 **Utilities**
 - ca-certificates